Deploying apps

 Deploy a Ruby on Rails app

 This section explains minimal steps for deploying a basic Rails app.
-For full details of how to deploy Ruby on Rails apps, see the official Cloud Foundry guide Getting Started Deploying Ruby on Rails Apps [external link].
+Refer to the Cloud Foundry guide to deploying Ruby on Rails apps for more information.

 If your app requires a backing service, it must be able to work with one of the services supported by PaaS.
 Instructions for deploying both backing service and non-backing service apps are given in this section.